opendocsg/slw-judgments-backfill/2018_SGHC_55/report.md

 **_The law_**

-108    It is not disputed that an applicant seeking leave to appeal must demonstrate that there exist questions falling within at least one of the following three limbs ( _Lee Kuan Yew v Tang Liang Hong_ [1997] 2 SLR(R) 862 at [16]):
+108    It is not disputed that an applicant seeking leave to appeal must demonstrate that there exist questions falling within at least one of the following three limbs ( _Lee Kuan Yew v Tang Liang Hong_ <span class="citation">[1997] 2 SLR(R) 862</span> at [16]):

  (a) prima facie case of error (“the Error Limb”);